apalarcon/LATTIN-docs/docs/source/index.rst

 - To cite the code, use the software citation information for the appropriate version of the code

-- Visit the quickstart page for a high-level overview of how to use wam2layers.
+- Visit the Run LATTIN page for a high-level overview of how to use LATTIN.

 - For more information on how to use, browse this documentation.